BHUMESH438/react_todolist/README.md

     setTaskName('');
 ```

-- ### pass the task, edittask, deletetask to tasklist component to render. every single task.and for every single task create a componet in mapfn to render
+- ### pass the task, deletetask to tasklist component to render. every single task.and for every single task create a componet in mapfn to render

 - ### pass the remove,edit,task from tasklist to singleTask component and render the values. use checkbox and line-through for strike and set a state for check and use textTransform: 'capitalize' to capitalize the first letter

-## step-2 save to localstorage
+## step-2 save to localstorage/session

 - to save to the local storage the key should be same name
 - stringify the obj and parse the obj from string
 - addtask,deletetask - save the redult to local storage
+- check in localstorage and dev component

+### step-3 style by css

+- use grid for add input and button align it in a row
+- use grid for the single compent and align base
+- use css tricks for letters and spcing